-The main islands of Rurutu, Tubuai and Raivavae are roughly 300nm to the south of tahiti and take about 1 hour and 40 minutes to fly to.
+The main islands of Rurutu, Tubuai and Raivavae are roughly 300nm to the south of Tahiti and take about 1 hour and 40 minutes to fly to.
 The islands offer a slightly temperate climate and with Rurutu being known as the whale island.
 From July to October humpback whales come to breed in the area and offer spectacular shows.
 Striped and blue marlin are known to be found in these waters with research indicating the presence of large blue marlin.

-Embark on a 10 day round trip from Tahiti to fish either of the islands in the summer months, or fly down to meet the boat and cruise the three islands and see it all.
+Embark on a 10-day round trip from Tahiti to fish either of the islands in the summer months or fly down to meet the boat and cruise the three islands and see it all.
 There are 4 flights a week.

 Itinerary Tahiti to Bora Bora

 13:00 hrs: Depart Marina Taina for Moorea.
-Two hour cruise.
+Two-hour cruise.
 Lunch will be served.

 Moorea: Moorea is the island of pineapples.
 Experience the freshest, sweetest pineapples.
 The lagoon offers sheltered anchorages, with scenic back drops of towering peaks and dense jungle, with swimming in crystal clear water.

-Activites: Swimming, snorkelling, stingray and shark feeding, dolphin encounter, 4x4 tours, surfing, kite surfing, shopping in small boutique shops and bush walking.
+Activities: Swimming, snorkelling, stingray and shark feeding, dolphin encounter, 4x4 tours, surfing, kite surfing, shopping in small boutique shops and bush walking.

 Day 2: Moorea activities or relax the day away taking in the wonderful landscape.